 Choosing color palettes, fonts, and typesetting

-Making high-fidelity (hi-fi) layouts or wireframes to show what an interface looks like with visual elements and branding included
+Creating wireframes or high-fidelity (hi-fi) layouts to show what an interface looks like with visual elements and branding included

 Communicating with developers to make sure features are implemented as intended